-Instances of IMedium are connected to virtual machines by way of medium attachments (see IMediumAttachment), which link the storage medium to a particular device slot of a storage controller of the virtual machine.
+Instances of IMedium are connected to virtual machines by way of medium attachments, which link the storage medium to a particular device slot of a storage controller of the virtual machine.
 In the VirtualBox API, virtual storage is therefore always represented by the following chain of object links:

-- IMachine::storageControllers[] contains an array of storage controllers (IDE, SATA, SCSI, SAS or a floppy controller; these are instances of IStorageController). - IMachine::mediumAttachments[] contains an array of medium attachments (instances of IMediumAttachment), each containing a storage controller from the above array, a port/device specification, and an instance of IMedium representing the medium storage (image file). - For removable media, the storage medium is optional; a medium attachment with no medium represents a CD/DVD or floppy drive with no medium inserted.
-By contrast, hard disk attachments will always have an IMedium object attached. - Each IMedium in turn points to a storage unit (such as a file on the host computer or a network resource) that holds actual data.
+- IMachine::storageControllers[] contains an array of storage controllers (IDE, SATA, SCSI, SAS or a floppy controller; these are instances of IStorageController). - IMachine::mediumAttachments[] contains an array of medium attachments (instances of IMediumAttachment created by IMachine::attachDevice()), each containing a storage controller from the above array, a port/device specification, and an instance of IMedium representing the medium storage (image file).

+For removable media, the storage medium is optional; a medium attachment with no medium represents a CD/DVD or floppy drive with no medium inserted.
+By contrast, hard disk attachments will always have an IMedium object attached.

+• Each IMedium in turn points to a storage unit (such as a file on the host computer or a network resource) that holds actual data.
 This location is represented by the location attribute.

 Existing media are opened using IVirtualBox::openMedium(); new hard disk media can be created with the VirtualBox API using the IVirtualBox::createHardDisk() method.

-CD/DVD and floppy images (ISO and RAW files) are usually created outside VirtualBox, e.g. by storing a copy of the real medium of the corresponding type in a regular file.
+Differencing hard disks (see below) are usually implicitly created by VirtualBox as needed, but may also be created explicitly using createDiffStorage().
+VirtualBox cannot create CD/DVD or floppy images (ISO and RAW files); these should be created with external tools and then opened from within VirtualBox

-Only for CD/DVDs and floppies, an IMedium instance can also represent a host drive; in that case the id attribute contains the UUID of one of the drives in IHost::DVDDrives[] or IHost::floppyDrives[].
+Only for CD/DVDs and floppies, an IMedium instance can also represent a host drive.
+In that case the id attribute contains the UUID of one of the drives in IHost::DVDDrives[] or IHost::floppyDrives[].